• Skip to primary navigation

 These cookies are your classic, old-school style cookie with a new twist.
 They are perfectly thick but not too thick, they've got great edges but chewy centers and stay delicious for a few days.
 We brown the majority of the butter to create a delicious caramel undertone in the cookie.
 Once you've baked with brown butter you won't want to go back.
 Browning butter is not hard, I have a whole tutorial on how to brown butter.

-I highly suggest that you use roasted or toasted pecans.
+I highly suggest that you use roasted or toasted walnuts.
 You can buy pre-roasted walnuts or you can toast them yourself in the oven on a sheet tray for about 5-8 minutes at 350F.
 This really helps the nuts have the best flavor.
 Trust me, don't skip it.
+Another walnut classic is this walnut banana bread!

 hand holding a broken in half walnut chocolate chip cookie